 You do not need a complicated dashboard to protect a LinkedIn profile.
 Track a small set of metrics weekly and write down the decision each metric implies.

-| Metric | What It Tells You | Action |
+| Metric | What it tells you | Action |

 |---|---|---|